mandober/debrief.math/450-lc/definitions/substitution.md

 -  (λy.M) [x:=N] ≡ λy.(M[x:=N]), if `x ≠ y` and `y ∉ FV(N)`

 To substitute into an Abs, it is sometimes necessary to α-convert the exp.
 For example, it is not correct for `(λx.y)[y:=x]` to result in `(λx.x)`, because the substituted `x` was supposed to be free but ended up being bound.
 The correct substitution in this case is `(λz.x)`, up to α-equivalence.
 Notice that substitution is defined uniquely up to α-equivalence.

+## Naive substitution

+Problem with naive substitution is that free vars may be captured:

+(λx.λy.x)y --/->ᵦ λy.y